OFDM-ISAC Beyond CP Limit: Performance Analysis and Mitigation Algorithms: Simulation Results

 \subsection{Impact of CP Length on Sensing Performance}

 We first verify the accuracy of the derived SINR/PSLR expressions and quantify the impact of the CP length on sensing performance.
-Fig.~\ref{fig:SINR_PSLR_CPlen} plots SINR and PSLR versus the CP length for a target at $800$m ($82$nd delay tap) at $\mathrm{SNR}=0$dB.
+Fig.~\ref{fig:SINR_PSLR_CPlen} plots SINR and PSLR versus the CP length for a target at $800$~m ($82$nd delay tap) with the sensing SNR set to $0$~dB.
+Here, the sensing SNR of the $q$-th target is defined as $\mathrm{SNR}_q \triangleq \sigma_{\alpha,q}^{2}/\sigma^2$.
 The theoretical, approximate, and simulated curves closely agree, confirming the validity of our analysis.
 When the CP is insufficient ($N_{\mathrm{cp}}<82$), ISI/ICI arise, reducing SINR and increasing the sidelobe level; both degradations grow approximately linearly with the normalized excess delay, consistent with theory.
 Once $N_{\mathrm{cp}}\ge 82$, ISI/ICI vanish and performance converges to the noise-limited bound.

 Fig.~\ref{fig:RDM_verify} shows representative range/velocity profiles for different CP settings and constellations.
-The \emph{standard-CP} setting (i.e., normal 3GPP NR CP with $0.59\mu$s) provides an interference-free range of $\approx 90$m, whereas the \emph{sufficient-CP} (customized long CP with $8.33\mu$s) baseline extends it to $\approx 1250$m.
-For targets at $600$m and $800$m, the sufficient-CP incurs no ISI/ICI and thus represents the ideal bound.
+The \emph{standard-CP} setting (i.e., normal 3GPP NR CP with $0.59~\mu$s) provides an interference-free range of $\approx 90$~m, whereas the \emph{sufficient-CP} (customized long CP with $8.33~\mu$s) baseline extends it to $\approx 1250$~m.
+For targets at $600$~m and $800$~m, the sufficient-CP incurs no ISI/ICI and thus represents the ideal bound.
 Theoretical predictions closely match the simulations, and the baseline yields lower sidelobe floors in both range and velocity.
 Increasing the modulation order from QPSK to 1024-QAM exacerbates sidelobe leakage, resulting in a higher sidelobe floor.